stevecopley/slides/demo.md

 layout: false
 class: center, middle

-Full screen content.
+### Full screen content

 This text flows right across the page which has relatively small margins.
 It could be a little hard to read on large screens.

 ---
 class: center, middle, larger

-Full screen content with a large text size.
+### Full screen content with a large text size

 This text flows right across the page which has relatively small margins.
 It should be easy to read on large screens.

 ---
 class: center, middle, larger, narrowish

-Full screen content with a large text size.
+### Bigger margins

 This text flows right across the page which has larger-than-normal margins.

 ---
 class: center, middle, narrow, larger

-Full screen content with a large text size.
+### Very big margins

 This text flows right across the page which has pretty large margins.